|

 Example

-many) read-only snapshot of the master Oracle database tables, the following steps
+create one (or many) read-only snapshot of the master Oracle database tables, the

 -